 IEEE sells its online products to academic, corporate, and government libraries around the world.
-All of these will have an opportunity to subscribe to the e-book package.
-The e-book package will be indexed and integrated into the IEEE Xplore search so that users at subscribing institutions will be able to access individual chapters of all Wiley-IEEE Press books, among the journals and conference proceedings already included in IEEE Xplore.
-More than 80 million articles were downloaded from IEEE Xplore last year.
+All of these have an opportunity to subscribe to the e-book package.
+The e-book package is indexed and integrated into the IEEE Xplore® search so that users at subscribing institutions are able to access individual chapters of all Wiley-IEEE Press books, among the journals and conference proceedings already included in IEEE Xplore.

 I've heard that, separately from the library subscription package, some older IEEE Press books are being made available as a free IEEE member benefit.
 Will I see any royalties from this?

-Recognizing the years of support provided to the book-publishing program by IEEE, we are offering IEEE Press books older than three years, available online to IEEE members who authenticate via an IEEE Account.
-There will be no charge for members and therefore no revenue to produce royalties.
+Recognizing the years of support provided to the book-publishing program by IEEE, IEEE Press is offering IEEE Press books older than three years, available online to IEEE members who authenticate via an IEEE Account.
+There is no charge for members and therefore no revenue to produce royalties.
 The principal benefits to authors will be enhancement of reputation, increased discoverability of their work, likelihood of increased citations, and an incentive for IEEE members to buy complete print copies via a link to wiley.com.

 I’m not sure that I want my book offered online for free.
 Do I have a choice?

 Yes.
-We believe that the exposure of our authors’ work to IEEE members will serve authors well.
-Any author who wishes to exclude firstname.lastname@example.org or her work from the proposed member benefit may do so by simply e-mailing a request to email@example.com.
-That e-mail address can also be used to submit questions about any aspect of our publishing program, including e-books.
+IEEE Press believes that the exposure of authors’ work to IEEE members will serve authors well.
+Any author who wishes to exclude his or her work from the proposed member benefit may do so by simply emailing a request to firstname.lastname@example.org.
+That email address can also be used to submit questions about any aspect of the IEEE Press publishing program, including e-books.

-Will the e-books eventually be sold to the general public through Xplore?
+Are the e-books sold to the general public through Xplore?

-The IEEE Press e-book program will offer online chapters and complete e-books for sale.
-Complete e-books will be available in 2013.
+The IEEE Press e-book program offers online chapters and complete e-books for sale.

-Will Press e-books be available on the Amazon Kindle and other e-book readers?
+Are Press e-books available on the Amazon Kindle and other e-book readers?

-Some of our books are already available for the Kindle and other e-book readers.
-Amazon decides which books they will offer for the Kindle in the Kindle vzw format.
-Some of our books are also available in iTunes in epub format.
-Our e-books on Xplore are available as PDF files and can be read on the Kindle, iPad, and other e-readers.
+Many books are available for the Kindle and other e-book readers.
+Some of the books are also available in iTunes in epub format.
+E-books on Xplore are available as PDF files and can be read on the Kindle, iPad, and other e-readers.